Posted on: January 7, 2016

-Two weeks ago, we interviewed Roeland Kerbosch in Grand Cafe First Class on Amsterdam’s Central Station.
-Kerbosch is a Dutch film director, film producer, photographer and writer.
-In 1968, he made the best movie ever about Amsterdam’s Red Light District!
+Roeland Kerbosch is a Dutch film director, film producer, photographer and writer.
+In 1968, he made one of the best movies about Amsterdam’s Red Light District.
 His Dutch documentary film “Rondom het Oudekerksplein” (translated: “Around the Old Church Square”) gave an unique impression of what life in the Red Light District was like in the 1960s.

-Roeland was fortunate enough to met an infamous pimp and criminal called “Haring Arie”.
-He was willing to show Roeland around in the impervious world of pimps and prostitutes.
-We wanted to know more about this and asked him a few questions.
+Roeland was fortunate enough to met an infamous Dutch pimp and criminal called “Haring Arie“.
+In that time it was quite normal for the prostitutes to have a pimp, who usually also was the boyfriend.
+Haring Arie was willing to show Roeland around in the impervious world of pimps and prostitutes.

-In the 60s, the Red Light District became known to the general public.
-It was a time of ancient pimps and criminals with crisp nicknames like Frits of the World, Herring Arie, Pistols Paultje, Black Joop, Fat Lap, etc. Prostitutes were called Blonde Mien, Paris Leen (see picture above), Chinese Annie, etc. It was known as an authentic & cozy area in Amsterdam.
-But behind all the cosiness and beautiful names there were also abuses and violence.
+In the 1960s, Amsterdam Red Light District became known to the general public.
+It was a time of ancient pimps and criminals with crisp nicknames like Frits of the World, Herring Arie, Pistols Paultje, Black Joop, Fat Lap, etc.

 The picture above is a screenschot of the movie Around the Old Church Square made by film maker Roeland Kerbosch.
 Blonde Mien & Paris Leen both described their life in the film.